 Oral Self Care and Recare

 You may (and please do!) brush and floss your teeth after the local anesthetic has worn off.
 It is a good idea to use a sensitivity protection toothpaste (i.e., Fluoridex (sold in office), Sensodyne or Crest for Sensitivity) after fillings are completed.
 Refrain from using whitening products and toothpastes as the will increase sensitivity after fillings are completed.
 Be sure your toothpaste contains fluoride to protect around your fillings and floss daily or you can get recurrent decay around your fillings.
 Also use prescription fluoride toothpaste if you have experienced multiple recurring cavities.

 When you visit Main Street Dental you can expect the utmost care for your smile.
 We offer the following servces:

 - Children’s Dentistry

 - Oral screening

-Main Street Dental Is A Top Rated Cosmetic Dentist.
+Main Street Dental Is A Top Rated Dentist In Vista, CA.